etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 *trunk-bind-address*
 ++++++++++++++++++++

-Local network endpoint address to bind trunk connection to.
+Local IPv4 or IPv6 network endpoint address to bind trunk connection to.

 .. _trunk-peer-address-client-option:

 *trunk-peer-address*
 ++++++++++++++++++++

-Remote network endpoint address to connect to when establishing trunk connection.
+Remote IPv4 or IPv6 network endpoint address to connect to when establishing trunk connection.

 .. _trunk-ping-period-client-option: